msvbd/manimJS/README.md

 </draw-graph-chartjs>
 ```

-atributes:
+Attributes:

-* `data-x` - dataset of x values, separate by space, should have the same length as `daty-y`
+* `data-x` - dataset of x values, separated by spaces, should have the same length as `data-y`
-* `data-y` - dataset of y values, separate by space, should have the same length as `daty-x`
+* `data-y` - dataset of y values, separated by spaces, should have the same length as `data-x`
 * `data-color` *(optional)* - color of data: "red", "#f00", "#ff0000", "rgb(255,0,0)"
 * `data-type` *(optional)*  - drawing method: "scatter", "line", "bar"
 * `data-label` *(optional)* - dataset label

-example:
+Example:

 ```html
 <draw-graph-chartjs